Distinguishing between eczema and psoriasis can be tricky so we’re here to help you understand the difference between these two skin conditions

 The plaques may have a scaly appearance on top, which may look silver on lighter skin and greyish on darker skin tones.

-Psoriasis is commonly found on the elbows, knees and scalp but can also appear on the palms of the hands, soles of the feet and lower back, although it can develop on other parts of the body, too.
+While psoriasis can develop all over the body, it is more commonly found on the elbows, knees and scalp and sometimes even on the palms of the hands, soles of the feet and lower back.

 The appearance of dry skin is one way to distinguish between eczema and psoriasis.